j1chou/j1chou.github.io/index.md

 Click [here](https://j1chou.github.io/) to go to this same web site again

-Shoutouts to @PlayerOneCoffee for sustaining my operations
+Shoutouts to @PlayerOneCoffee for sustaining my operations :coffee: